Embodied Lifelong Learning for Task and Motion Planning: Related Work

-{\bf Learning for TAMP\quad} Numerous recent methods seek to broaden the capabilities of TAMP systems beyond engineered solutions to specific robot problems by leveraging learning techniques.
+{\bf Learning for TAMP\quad} Numerous recent methods seek to broaden the capabilities of TAMP systems beyond engineered solutions via learning.
 A majority of such methods focus on symbolic aspects of the problem: given a partial symbolic description of a domain, use demonstration data to fill the gaps in symbolic space to enable solving additional problems.
 This can take the form of learning operators (i.e., action abstractions)~\citep{silver2021learning,kumar2022learning,chitnis2022learning} or predicates (i.e., state abstractions)~\citep{loula2020learning,curtis2022discovering,silver2022inventing}.
 Given the difficulty of mapping abstract actions to continuous robot actions, our focus is on learning at the continuous level, specifically in the form of samplers.
 The most closely related approach, which learns samplers for SeSamE planners, considers a very simple class of regression samplers with a learned rejection classifier~\citep{chitnis2022learning}.
 Other methods for learning TAMP samplers use more powerful generative models, but not diffusion models~\citep{wang2021learning,wang2018active,ortiz-haro2021structured,kim2018guiding,kim2022representation}.
 None of these prior works study the underlying multitask problem, nor do they operate in a lifelong setting as our method does.
-Other (less) related work uses reinforcement learning to bridge between the discrete and continuous actions~\citep{silver2022learning,liu2023synergistic} or automatically decomposes motion plans into discrete components using vector quantized variational autoencoders~\citep{johnson2023learning}.
+Other (less) related work uses reinforcement learning to bridge between the discrete and continuous actions~\citep{silver2022learning,liu2023synergistic} or automatically decomposes motion plans into discrete components~\citep{johnson2023learning}.